 - 5 Uses teaching method(s) appropriate for the subject and to the diversity of student learning styles.
-(Evaluator may review syllabus for evidence of teaching methods.) - 3 -Uses limited but adequate teaching method(s) for the subject. - 1 Uses teaching method(s) that are inadequate to address the variety of students learning styles.
+(Evaluator may review syllabus for evidence of teaching methods.) - 3 Uses limited but adequate teaching method(s) for the subject. - 1 Uses teaching method(s) that are inadequate to address the variety of students learning styles.

-E. Organization of Presentation and Activities 1 2 3 4 5 N/A 5 - Clearly organized and easy-to-follow pattern 3 - Discernible organizational pattern.
-1 - Apparent lack of organization. s.
-Comments: F. Good Time Management 1 2 3 4 5 N/A 5 - Time is managed well, and instructor began a manner.
-3 - Some parts of lesson go beyond time alloca began/ended inefficiently.
-1 - No apparent awareness of time and poor us Comments: ated or n eces - G. Student Assessment Methods (Suggestion: Request syllabus and, if appropriat visitation.) - 4 est be - N/A the classroom 5 - Assessments are of ample and variety to recurstyles and to determine mastery of student least 3 - Some methods of assessment are adequate styles and student learning outcomes.
-1 - Assessments are insufficient to accurately methods. earni to a ng o' ssess utco s mo mes. st sti -
+E. Organization of Presentation and Activities 1 2 3 4 5 N/A 5 - Clearly organized and easy-to-follow patterns 3 - Discernible organizational pattern.
+1 - Apparent lack of organization.
+5. Comments: F. Good Time Management 1 2 3 4 5 N/A 5 - Time is managed well, and instructor began and/or ended class in a timely manner.
+3 - Some parts of lesson go beyond time allocated or necessary and/or class began/ended inefficiently.
+1 - No apparent awareness of time and poor use of time.
+Comments: G. Student Assessment Methods (Suggestion: Request syllabus and, if appropriate 1 e, a ( 3 or te - 5 efore N/A the classroom visitation.)
+5 - Assessments are of ample and variety to recognize differing learnin styles and to determine mastery of student learning outcomes.
+3 - Some methods of assessment are adequate to assess most studen styles and student learning outcomes.
+1 - Assessments are insufficient to accurately measure differing studer styles and student learning outcomes. learning Comments:

-H. Overall Assessment of Instructor's ClassroomPerformance (Must be the true mathematical average of the above ratings A-G):
+H. Overall Assessment of Instructor's Classroom Performance (Must be the true mathematical average of the above ratings A-G):